Dr. Ginger Bratzel discusses the correct dental marketing strategy to catch more new dental patients.

 You need to be in the place where they are hanging out.
-In real life, If you are fishing in a wrong place or with the wrong bait, you won’t catch anything.
+In real life, If you are fishing in the wrong place or with the wrong bait, you won’t catch anything.

-Just like in dental marketing, even if your marketing message is perfect but you are in a wrong spot, you can’t get any patient.
+Just like in dental marketing, even if your marketing message is perfect but you are in the wrong spot, you can’t get any patient.
 Your marketing will just fail each and every time.

 That’s the common mistake I found out.

 In dental marketing, you have to know where exactly to position yourself to be found by your ideal new patient.
-The "where and who" of dental marketing makes up 60% of your campaings success.
+The “where and who” of dental marketing makes up 60% of the success of your campaign.

 You have to know what entices your target niche, what are their specific needs or desires that they have and what benefits they really want.

 You need to also say all these in patient-friendly voice and avoid dental terminology.